rish-16/HaliteAI-Bots/README.md

 Drag and drop the compressed folder into the designated area that says **"SUBMIT A BOT"**.

-After uploading, the bot should have played a few starter game.
+After uploading, the bot should have played a few starter games.